durr1602/fks_gyoza/README.md

 ## gyōza

-The first step was to analyze the DMS dataset with [gyōza](https://github.com/durr1602/gyoza)
+The first step was to analyze the DMS dataset with [gyōza](https://github.com/durr1602/gyoza) (`snakemake==8.24.0`)

-This was done by `snakeploy`ing gyōza with tag [`89c40d6`](https://github.com/durr1602/gyoza/commit/89c40d6e0c46e47cd2b936f219e1819f372869ac).
-Config is in `config/`.
+Single mutants of Hotspots 1 and 2 observed in the NovaSeq run were analyzed by `snakeploy`ing gyōza with tag [`89c40d6`](https://github.com/durr1602/gyoza/commit/89c40d6e0c46e47cd2b936f219e1819f372869ac).
+Config is [here](./config/config.yaml).

+For simplicity, Fks homologous hotspots were analyzed **separately** using the `provided` mode of gyōza with tag [b67f2cc](https://github.com/durr1602/gyoza/commit/b67f2cc2e7aa0f0d6847c654f42949da8180977f).

+Single mutants of Hotspot 3 observed in a separate Aviti run (single-end) were analyzed with the same version of gyōza, with [this config](./config/config_HS3.yaml).

-Read count threshold at T0 was set at `10`, which means only variants (amino acid sequences) which had more than `10` reads in **all** T0 replicates were used to calculate an average selection coefficient across replicates.
+For all gyōza analyses, read count threshold at T0 was set at `10`, which means only variants (amino acid sequences) which had more than `10` reads in **all** T0 replicates were used to calculate an average selection coefficient across replicates.

-`snakemake==8.24.0` was used for the analysis.

 ## Requirements